RTL-SDR dongle case & some design tips for FDM technology

 I’ve got inspired by the Adam Savage “One day builds” series which is being published on Tested (YouTube channel).
 Because of that , I will start publishing short posts describing my “one day projects” from now.
 Each one of them will be tagged with [#One day projects] tag.

 But that’s not all ,I will try to add something more to each of these posts.
 Hopefully you will like this idea.
+Today we are going to look at a decent RTL-SDR dongle case / enclosure which I’ve designed and printed in about 3-4 hours.

 NOTE: This case/enclosure fits only to the blue R820T2 based dongle with a SMA connector soldered at the bottom side of the PCB.